Soothsilver/NajdiCestuVen/README.md

 ![](https://nsnbc.neocities.org/ncv/En4.PNG)

 ### Release plan
-I plan to release the full version in December 2020, and the game will be available for free under the GPL.
+I plan to release the full version in December 2020, and the game will be available for free.

 ### Contributing
 If you'd like to help with development, send me an email at petrhudecek2010@gmail.com or contact me here on GitHub.